Workforce Confidence Index → United States

 Methodology

 LinkedIn’s Workforce Confidence Index is based on a quantitative online survey from LinkedIn’s market research team that is distributed to members via email every day and aggregated every two weeks.
-Between 3,000 and 5,000 U.S.-based members respond to each two-week wave of the survey.
+Between 2,000 to 3,000 U.S.-based members respond to each two-week wave of the survey.
 Members are randomly sampled and must be opted-in to research to participate.
 Students, stay-at-home partners, and retirees are excluded from analysis so that we’re able to get an accurate representation of those currently active in the workforce.
 We analyze data in aggregate and will always respect member privacy.

 Data is weighted by engagement level to ensure fair representation of various activity levels on the platform.
 The results represent the world as seen through the lens of LinkedIn’s membership; variances between LinkedIn’s membership and the overall market population are not accounted for.